Hollywood's big summer movies were all filmed elsewhere

 Some officials in California say the increase in television and middle-budget film production is evidence the higher subsidies have been effective.
 The incentives have brought 11 TV series back to the state since 2015.

-"It really is working.
-It is keeping a lot of people employed, and that is our goal," said Amy Lemisch, executive director of the California Film Commission.
-(Reporting by Lisa Richwine; Additional reporting by Piya Sinha-Roy in Los Angeles, Zachary Fagenson in Miami, and Byron Kaye in Syndey)
+Reporting by Lisa Richwine; Additional reporting by Piya Sinha-Roy in Los Angeles, Zachary Fagenson in Miami, and Byron Kaye in Syndey; Editing by Sue Horton and Jonathan Oatis